Show

 Yes/No

-Check the box to simulate preheating of heating gas using a heating agent.
+Check the box to simulate preheating of the primary gas inlet stream using a heating agent.

 <No>